setiQuest/seti_signal_sim/README.md

 # SETI Simulation Signals

-This code generates various classes of complex-valued time-series signals that are similar to signals observed at the Allen Telescope Array, operated by the SETI Instititue.
+This code generates various classes of complex-valued time-series signals that are similar to signals observed at the Allen Telescope Array, operated by the SETI Institute.
 You can see what some of these signal classes look like by [reading this blog post](https://medium.com/ibm-watson-data-lab/using-artificial-intelligence-to-search-for-extraterrestrial-intelligence-ec19169e01af).
 We have also [published a paper](http://xxx.lanl.gov/abs/1803.08624) that contains information on the analytical model of these signals, along with work done to use convolutional neural networks to identify the different signal classes from their spectrogram representations.

 The output simulation files (named `<uuid>.dat`) are simple: A JSON header, followed by a newline (`\n`), an optional 2nd JSON header followed by a newline, and then some number of bytes that hold the complex-valued time-series data.
 Each time-step comes in 2-byte pairs where the first byte is the real value and the second byte is the imaginary value.
 These data files can be read with the [`ibmseti` Python package](https://github.com/ibm-watson-data-lab/ibmseti).
-That python package can also be used to do some basic signal processing and caclulate spectrogram.
+That python package can also be used to do some basic signal processing and calculate spectrogram.

 This code is in relatively poor shape an was built in a somewhat ad-hoc manner.
 You could call it "research-level code" (i.e. not consumer-friendly and no unit tests) and there are no guarantees.
 We really only know that it works on our local systems and an external Apache Spark (2.1.0) cluster.
 *Please do not hesitate to contact the authors, submit Issues, or PRs if you have problems!*